EmerisHQ/demeris/README.md

 ### Automated testing - Playwright (e2e testing)

-Before you are able to run our automated tests locally, ensure you configured your `.env.local` file with a mnemonic with ATOM.
+Before you are able to run our automated tests locally, ensure you configured your `.env.local` file with a mnemonic with ATOM and AKT.

 Test commands:

 ```
 # Run all tests in headless mode
 npm run dev && npm run e2e

+# Run one specific (failing) test in debug mode
+PWDEBUG=1 npx playwright test e2e/assets-page.spec.ts

 ```